-Feature Description Specified Profile Data Model Each entry must have an objectClass attribute.
-The objectClass attribute specifies the object classes of an entry, which along with the system and user schema determine the permitted attributes of an entry.
-Values of this attribute may be modified by clients, but the objectClass attribute cannot be removed.
-Servers may restrict the modifications of this attribute to prevent the basic structural class of the entry from being changed (for example, one cannot change a person into a country).
-When creating an entry or adding an objectClass value to an entry, all superclasses of the named classes are implicitly added as well if not already present, and the client must supply values for any mandatory attributes of new superclasses.
-IETF RFC 2251 §3.2 Base Definition of Object Classes The server associates entries with object classes in accordance with the X.500 model.
+Feature Description Specified Profile Data Model The LDAP protocol assumes there are one or more servers which jointly provide access to a Directory Information Tree (DIT).
+The tree is structured in accordance with the X.500 data model.
+It is made up of entries.
+Entries have names: one or more attribute values from the entry form its relative distinguished name (RDN), which must be unique among all its siblings.
+The concatenation of the relative distinguished names of the sequence of entries from a particular entry to an immediate subordinate of the root of the tree forms that entry's Distinguished Name (DN), which is unique in the tree.
+IETF RFC 2251 §3.2 IETF RFC 2251 §3.2.1 IETF RFC 2251 §3.2.2 Base Definition of Object Classes The server associates entries with object classes in accordance with the X.500 model.
 IETF RFC 2251 §3.2.1 IETF RFC 2252 §4.4 Base Definition of Attributes The server's entries have attributes in accordance with the X.500 model.
 The server supports entries, each of which consists of a set of attributes.
 An attribute is a type with one or more associated values.
 IETF RFC 2251 §3.2.1 IETF RFC 2251 §6.1 IETF RFC 2252 §4.2 IETF RFC 2252 §4.3 IETF RFC 2252 §4.3.1 IETF RFC 2252 §4.3.2 Base Definition of Matching Rules The server supports matching rules in accordance with the X.500 model.
 IETF RFC 2252 §4.5 Base